Craigryy/Twizt/README.md

 Usage:

-	•	Users can access your app by visiting the provided Heroku URL https://intense-temple-95344-1fd564e3255b.herokuapp.com.
+	•	Users can access your app by visiting the provided Heroku

 	•	They can start managing their tasks, benefiting from the task management features your app provides.

 This deployment on Heroku makes your Twist app accessible to a wider audience, and users can conveniently use it without having to set up any infrastructure locally.
 It’s a great way to showcase your app to the world!